The Stanley Conjecture Revisited: Preliminaries

-We observe that Conjecture \eqref{conj:generalstructure} is compatible with the Stanley Conjecture \eqref{conj:stanley} in that the poles of $\jackjLR_{\mu\nu}^{\lambda}(\alpha)$ as a meromorphic function of $\alpha$ can only be of the form $1/\ulh{\lambda}{b}$.
-However, Conjecture \eqref{conj:generalstructure} is much weaker in the sense that it does not suggest any positivity property of the coefficients $c_\Phi$.
-We do however make a modest refinement to this positivity conjecture later in \eqref{conj:windowpositivity}.
+However, Conjecture \ref{conj:generalstructure} is much weaker in the sense that it does not suggest any positivity property of the coefficients $c_\bmD$ (indeed, we expect them to \emph{not} be non-negative).
+We do however make a modest refinement to this positivity aspect later in Conjecture \ref{conj:windowpositivity}.

-Above, we introduced the notion of \emph{channels}, which capture the \emph{assignment} of an upper or lower hook to a particular box in a diagram, which is more general than considering only the hook \emph{lengths} corresponding to such an assignment.
-We now formalize this distinction.